-14. Nomadic interconnected VoIP service uses North American Numbering Plan numbers as the identification mechanism for the user's Internet address, but those numbers are not necessarily tied to the user's physical location for either assignment or use.
-15. The FCC, in the Vonage Order, preempted states from adopting regulations that act as conditions to market entry for nomadic interconnected VoIP services.
+13. 14.
+Nomadic interconnected VoIP service uses North American Numbering Plan numbers as the identification mechanism for the user's Internet address, but those numbers are not necessarily tied to the user's physical location for either assignment or use.
+14. 15.
+The FCC, in the Vonage Order, preempted states from adopting regulations that act as conditions to market entry for nomadic interconnected VoIP services.

-16. Nomadic interconnected VoIP service with the four key characteristics that the FCC relied upon to preempt state market entry regulations shall be identified in the Commission's Interconnected VoIP regulatory framework as "nomadic-only interconnected VoIP service".
+15. 16.
+Nomadic interconnected VoIP service with the four key characteristics that the FCC relied upon to preempt state market entry regulations shall be identified in the Commission's Interconnected VoIP regulatory framework as "nomadic-only interconnected VoIP service".

-17. Nomadic-only interconnected VoIP service may be described as network operator agnostic and end-user communications device agnostic.
+16. 17.Nomadic-only interconnected VoIP service may be described as network operator agnostic and end-user communications device agnostic.

-18. The Commission identified interconnected VoIP service providers registered through the prior Section 285 registration process with the utility type designation DVS.
+17. 18.
+The Commission identified interconnected VoIP service providers registered through the prior Section 285 registration process with the utility type designation DVS.

-19. The utility type designation DVS does not distinguish between fixed interconnected VoIP service providers and nomadic-only interconnected VoIP service providers.
+18. 19.
+The utility type designation DVS does not distinguish between fixed interconnected VoIP service providers and nomadic-only interconnected VoIP service providers.

-20. A new utility type designation DVF is necessary to identify a fixed interconnected VoIP service provider for California regulatory purposes.
+19. 20.- A new utility type designation DVF is necessary to identify a fixed interconnected VoIP service provider for California regulatory purposes.

-21. A new utility type designation DVN is necessary to identify a nomadic-only interconnected VoIP service provider for California regulatory purposes, and should be used to classify interconnected VoIP service providers with the following characteristics: (1) service may be used from more than one location or at multiple locations anywhere, (2) service can be accessed from any broadband connection, (3) service is provided to nomadic (portable) IP compatible communication devices, (4) provider cannot track exact location of calls, (5) provider does not have facilities, and (6) does not provide any component of fixed interconnected VoIP service.
+20. 21.-A new utility type designation DVN is necessary to identify a nomadic-only interconnected VoIP service provider for California regulatory purposes, and should be used to classify interconnected VoIP service providers with the following characteristics: (1) service may be used from more than one location or at multiple locations anywhere, (2) service can be accessed from any broadband connection, (3) service is provided to nomadic (portable) IP compatible communication devices, (4) provider cannot track exact location of calls, (5) provider does not have facilities, and (6) does not provide any component of fixed interconnected VoIP service.

-22. The utility type designations DVF and DVN should be established to facilitate regulation of interconnected VoIP service providers in California.
+21. 22.
+The utility type designations DVF and DVN should be established to facilitate regulation of interconnected VoIP service providers in California.

-23. Full facilities-based providers refers to telecommunications providers, including interconnected VoIP service providers, owning, operating, or intending to build or install telecommunications infrastructure and equipment in public rights-of-ways or engage in other trenching activity.
+22. 23.
+Full facilities-based providers refers to telecommunications providers, including interconnected VoIP service providers, owning, operating, or intending to build or install telecommunications infrastructure and equipment in public rights-of-ways or engage in other trenching activity.

-24. Limited facilities-based providers refers to telecommunications providers, including interconnected VoIP service providers, owning or operating telecommunications infrastructure or equipment and installing it within existing structures or facilities of other licensed providers, public utilities, or municipalities.
+23. 24.
+Limited facilities-based providers refers to telecommunications providers, including interconnected VoIP service providers, owning or operating telecommunications infrastructure or equipment and installing it within existing structures or facilities of other licensed providers, public utilities, or municipalities.

-25. Public utility telephone corporations that do not own or operate telecommunications network infrastructure are considered non-facilities-based providers.
+24. 25.
+Public utility telephone corporations that do not own or operate telecommunications network infrastructure are considered non-facilities-based providers.

-26. Interconnected VoIP service providers may be facilities-based, limited facilities-based, or non-facilities-based.
+25. 26.
+Interconnected VoIP service providers may be facilities-based, limited facilities-based, or non-facilities-based.

-27. The Nomadic Registration fee should be set at \$250.
+26. 27.
+The Nomadic Registration fee should be set at \$250 to be consistent with the Wireless registration fee and Section 1013 registration fee.

-28. The cost of processing the Nomadic Registration will increase over time due to inflation and should be adjusted annually using the BLS CPI-U calculator unless the Commission makes a finding stating otherwise.
+27. 28.
+The cost of processing the Nomadic Registration will increase over time due to inflation and should be adjusted annually using the BLS CPI-U calculator unless the Commission makes a finding stating otherwise.